Task Spec

 description

-fields by using this format: Entity (what are you researching), Action (what do you want to find), Specifics (constraints, time periods, formatting requirements), and Error Handling (eg. if unavailable, return “Not Available”).ceo_name
+fields by using this format: Entity (what are you researching), Action (what do you want to find), Specifics (constraints, time periods, formatting requirements), and Error Handling (eg. if unavailable, return “Not Available”). - Use clear, descriptive field names

 headquarters_address